Formula: Na2CO3 H2O or Na2O.CO2.H2O

 |GSPT - Frit Softening Point||851C M|

 Soda ash is not normally used as a source of Na2O in glazes because it is soluble.
-It is used as a key source of sodium in frits and glass.
+However it is used as a key source of sodium in frits and glass.
 Its solubility makes it an ideal flux for Egyptian paste glazes.
+Although soda ash is a pure source a soda, a powerful flux in ceramics, by itself the powder of the dense version only begins caking at 1500F.

 Soda ash production goes back to ancient times.
 Today, it is refined from Trona ore in the US (where the largest deposits are found).
 The ore is calcined, dissolved and re-crystallized (other processes are used in other parts of the world).
 Soda ash is used in a very wide range of industries (glass is the single biggest user) so its chemical, physical and bulk properties are well understood and documented (General Chemical Industrial Products publishes an excellent booklet describing soda ash).